Lon Chaney: Early life

 Leonidas Frank Chaney was born in Colorado Springs, Colorado, to Frank H. Chaney (a barber) and Emma Alice Kennedy.
 His father was of English and French ancestry, and his mother was of Scottish, English, and Irish descent.
-Chaney's maternal grandfather, Jonathan Ralston Kennedy, founded the "Colorado School for the Education of Mutes" (now Colorado School for the Deaf and Blind) in 1874, and Chaney's parents met there.
+Chaney's maternal grandfather, Jonathan Ralston Kennedy, founded the Colorado School for the Education of Mutes (now Colorado School for the Deaf and Blind) in 1874, and Chaney's parents met there.
 His great-grandfather was congressman John Chaney from Ohio.

-Both of Chaney's parents were deaf and, as a child of deaf adults, Chaney became skilled in American Sign Language.
-He entered a stage career in 1902, and began traveling with popular vaudeville and theater acts.
-In 1905, Chaney, then 22, met and married 16-year-old singer Cleva Creighton (Frances Cleveland Creighton) and in 1906, their only child, a son, Creighton Tull Chaney (later known as Lon Chaney Jr.) was born.
-The Chaneys continued touring, settling in California in 1910.
+Both of Chaney's parents were deaf.
+As a child of deaf adults, Chaney became skilled in American Sign Language.
+He entered a stage career in 1902, when he was 19, and began traveling with popular vaudeville and theater acts.

+In 1905, Chaney, then 22, met and married 16-year-old singer Cleva Creighton (Frances Cleveland Creighton).
+In 1906, their only child, son Creighton Tull Chaney (later known as Lon Chaney Jr.), was born.
+The Chaneys continued touring, until settling in California in 1910.

-Marital troubles developed and on April 30, 1913, Cleva went to the Majestic Theatre, where Lon was managing the "Kolb and Dill" show, and attempted suicide by swallowing mercuric chloride.
-She survived, but it ruined her singing career; the ensuing scandal and divorce forced Chaney out of the theater and into film.
+Marital troubles developed.
+On April 30, 1913, Cleva went to the Majestic Theatre, where Lon was managing the "Kolb and Dill", and tried to commit suicide by swallowing mercuric chloride.
+She survived, but it ruined her singing career.
+The ensuing scandal and divorce forced Chaney out of the theater and into film.

 The time spent there is not clearly known, but between the years 1912 and 1917, Chaney worked under contract for Universal Studios doing bit or character parts.
 His skill with makeup gained him many parts in the highly competitive casting atmosphere.
 During this time, Chaney befriended the husband-wife director team of Joe De Grasse and Ida May Park, who gave him substantial roles in their pictures and further encouraged him to play macabre characters.

 In 1915, Chaney married one of his former colleagues in the Kolb and Dill company, a recently divorced chorus girl named Hazel Hastings.
+(Her ex-husband was a double amputee with no legs.)
 The new couple gained custody of Chaney's 10-year-old son Creighton, who had resided in various homes and boarding schools since Chaney's divorce from Cleva in 1913.